I love making tasty and nutritious dishes at home; it's much healthier (and more cost-effective!) than going out to eat.

-Suzzycue only shops the perimeter of the supermarkets for the most healthy, real food.
+I only shop the perimeter of the supermarkets for the most healthy, real food.
 Supermarkets usually display their sales items on the outside aisles as well.

-This week, Suzzycue picked up imitation crab-meat for fifty cents a package (real crab meat in the can is a whole lot better, but imitation crab that is made out of fish, crab, and soy can be made to taste great too.)
 Catelli Smart Pasta was on sale also—three boxes for five dollars.
-This spaghettini is a delicious white pasta with the fibre benefit of whole wheat.
-Suzzycue does not like to use whole-wheat pasta with any kind of white sauce or even pesto sauce because the flavor and texture of wheat pastas take away from the white sauce's taste.
+This spaghettini is a delicious white pasta with the fiber benefit of whole wheat.
+I do not like to use whole-wheat pasta with any kind of white sauce or even pesto sauce, because the flavor and texture of wheat pastas take away from the white sauce's taste.

 By watching the sales flyers from various supermarkets, buying what's on sale, and using coupons, you can save up to fifty percent of your grocery bill.
 Coupons can be found online, above the sales items in the store, or cut from various sales flyers.
 Also, when you go into the supermarkets, they have in-house sales on certain items, and you can still use the coupons for additional savings.

-- 1pkg-357g Catelli Smart Speghettini, cook according to directions
+- 1 package (357g) Catelli Smart Spaghettini, cook according to directions

-- 1-8 ounce bag spinach, chop big or rip peices
+- 1 bag (8 ounces) spinach, chop coarsely or rip pieces

-- 8 ounces imitation crabmeat, already cooked in pkg
+- 8 ounces imitation crabmeat, already cooked in package

 - 3 tablespoons butter, melted in pan